-The Company is structured as an umbrella scheme so that the Scheme Property of the Company may be divided among two or more Funds.
-The assets of each Fund will be invested in accordance with the investment objective and investment policy applicable to that Fund.
-New Funds may be established from time to time by the ACD with the approval of the FCA and the agreement of the Depositary.
+The Company is structured as an umbrella company, in that different Funds may be established from time to time by the ACD with the approval of the FCA.
 Approval by the FCA in this context refers only to approval under the OEIC Regulations 2001 (as amended) and does not in any way indicate or suggest endorsement or approval of the Funds as an investment.
-If a new Fund is established, a new Prospectus will be prepared to set out the required information in relation to that Fund.
+On the introduction of any new Fund or Class, a revised prospectus will be prepared setting out the relevant details of each Fund or Class.
+The current Funds would be categorised as UCITS Schemes if they were each the subject of a separate authorisation by the FCA.